AdobeDocs/audience-manager.es-ES/help/using/overview/accessibility-in-aam.md

 ---
-description: La accesibilidad se refiere a una serie de características que hacen que un producto de software sea utilizable, con el menor esfuerzo posible de los usuarios con varias discapacidades, como visual, auditiva, cognitiva, motora o de otro tipo.
+description: La accesibilidad se refiere a una serie de características que hacen que un producto de software sea utilizable, con el menor esfuerzo posible de los usuarios con diversas discapacidades, como visuales, auditivas, cognitivas, motoras u otras.
 seo-description: Accessibility refers to a series of features that make a software product usable, with as little effort as possible from users with various disabilities, such as visual, auditory, cognitive, motor, or other kind.
 seo-title: Accessibility in Audience Manager
 solution: Audience Manager